W427697/Discord-/lib/instrumenter/README.md

 The instrumenter listens for these control events:

-- `storybook/instrumenter/start`: Remount the story and start the debugger at the first interceptable call
+- `storybook/instrumenter/start` - Remount the story and start the debugger at the first interceptable call
-- `storybook/instrumenter/back`: Remount the story and start the debugger at the previous interceptable call
+- `storybook/instrumenter/back` - Remount the story and start the debugger at the previous interceptable call
-- `storybook/instrumenter/goto`: Fast-forwards to - or remounts and starts debugging at - the given interceptable call
+- `storybook/instrumenter/goto` - Fast-forwards to - or remounts and starts debugging at - the given interceptable call
-- `storybook/instrumenter/next`: Resolves the Promise for the currently intercepted call, letting execution continue to the next call
+- `storybook/instrumenter/next` - Resolves the Promise for the currently intercepted call, letting execution continue to the next call
-- `storybook/instrumenter/end`: Resolves all Promises for intercepted calls, letting execution continue to the end
+- `storybook/instrumenter/end` - Resolves all Promises for intercepted calls, letting execution continue to the end

 Remounting is achieved through emitting Storybook's `forceRemount` event.
 In some situations, this will trigger a full page refresh (of the preview) in order to flush pending promises (e.g. long-running interactions).

-### Control states
+## Control states

 Besides patching functions, the instrumenter keeps track of "control states".
 These indicate whether the debugger is available, and which control events are available for use:

-- `debugger: boolean`: Whether the `interactionsDebugger` feature flag is enabled
+- `debugger: boolean` - Whether the `interactionsDebugger` feature flag is enabled
-- `start: boolean`: Whether emitting `storybook/instrumenter/start` would work
+- `start: boolean` - Whether emitting `storybook/instrumenter/start` would work
-- `back: boolean`: Whether emitting `storybook/instrumenter/back` would work
+- `back: boolean` - Whether emitting `storybook/instrumenter/back` would work
-- `goto: boolean`: Whether emitting `storybook/instrumenter/goto` would work
+- `goto: boolean` - Whether emitting `storybook/instrumenter/goto` would work
-- `next: boolean`: Whether emitting `storybook/instrumenter/next` would work
+- `next: boolean` - Whether emitting `storybook/instrumenter/next` would work
-- `end: boolean`: Whether emitting `storybook/instrumenter/end` would work
+- `end: boolean` - Whether emitting `storybook/instrumenter/end` would work

 These values are provided in the `controlStates` object on the `storybook/instrumenter/sync` event payload.

+## Options

+- `intercept: boolean | ((method: string, path: Array<string | CallRef>) => boolean)` - Whether to make functions interceptable
+- `retain: boolean` - Whether to retain calls across renders (e.g. for story setup functions / loaders that run only once)
+- `mutate: boolean` - Whether to mutate the input object instead of returning a shallow copy
+- `path: Array<string | CallRef>` - A virtual object path to prepend to the actual input object function paths
+- `getArgs: (call: Call, state: State) => Call['args']` - Allows overriding args before invoking the original function with them